 Odori Park is the main site and the historic site of the Snow Festival.
 This park is 1.5km long and houses approximately a dozen of the festival’s largest snow statues which can be up to 25m tall.

-The park is also filled with hundreds of smaller statues, all of which are illuminated until 10pm every evening.
-Concerts and events are also held here during the festival week, with food and souvenir stalls along the side of the street, and an ice skating rink in front of Sapporo Tower.
+The park is also filled with hundreds of smaller statues which are illuminated until 10pm every evening.
+Concerts and events are also held here during the festival week.
+There are food and souvenir stalls along the side of the street, and an ice skating rink in front of Sapporo Tower.

 Easiest way to get here: 10 minute walk from the JR Sapporo station.